apache/paimon/docs/content/flink/expire-partition.md

 You can set `partition.expiration-time` when creating a partitioned table.
 Paimon streaming sink will periodically check the status of partitions and delete expired partitions according to time.

-How to determine whether a partition has expired: compare the time extracted from the partition with the current time to see if survival time has exceeded the `partition.expiration-time`.
+How to determine whether a partition has expired: compare the time extracted from the partition or the last update time of the partition with the current time to see if survival time has exceeded the `partition.expiration-time`.

 {{< hint info >}}